-When 80% of consumers are more likely to make a purchase if a brand offers personalized experiences, the importance of personalization can’t be ignored.
+When 80% of consumers are more likely to make a purchase if a brand offers personalized experiences, the importance of personalized marketing can’t be ignored.
 Businesses that hope to break through the noise and effectively connect with their customers are quickly learning that personalized content is the key.

 What Is Personalized Content?

 Personalized content leverages customer data to deliver a brand experience that is unique to each consumer.
-A one-size-fits-all approach gets lost in the digital noise, with 71% of consumers expressing frustration when a shopping experience is impersonal.
+A one-size-fits-all approach gets lost in the digital noise – 76% of consumers are frustrated when personalization is missing.
+This affects not just customer satisfaction but also conversion rates, as digital customers click away.

 Interested in how it works?
-Here are some real-world examples of personalized content plus inspiration for you to use it with your audience.
+Here are some real-world examples of personalized content plus inspiration for how you can use it with your audience.

 Personalized content covers all digital media — even video — and almost every industry you can think of, from the obvious ones (looking at you, retail) to the less obvious.
-(When was the last time your utilities provider sent you a personalized note?)
+(When was the last time your utilities provider provider sent you a personalized message).

 While the lineup below isn’t an exhaustive list of every place you can find personalized content, it will give you a thorough introduction to where you can leverage content personalization to wow your customers.